 Jani was a founding member of The Asian Pacific American Women’s Leadership Institute.
 Jani has been a speaker for The New American Leadership Project, which trained immigrant leaders at the White House; Asian Pacific American Institute of Congressional Studies (APAICS); Asian Pacific Islander American Health Initiative, American Association of University Women (AAUW), Hinckley Institute of Politics at the University of Utah, League of Women Voters (LWV), Real Women Run, and other national and local organizations.

-Among awards, Jani received the Quintus C. Wilson Alumni Achievement Award from the Department of Communication, University of Utah (2011), the Foreign Minister’s (of Japan) Commendation, conferred by the Consul General of Japan in Denver Hiroto Hirakoba (2017), and the Asian Chamber of Commerce (2018).
+Among awards, Jani received the Quintus C. Wilson Alumni Achievement Award from the Department of Communication, University of Utah (2011), and the Foreign Minister’s (of Japan) Commendation, conferred by the Consul General of Japan in Denver Hiroto Hirakoba (2017)

-Jani and her husband Steve live in Holladay with their three children – Nathan, Katie and Yuki (four-legged).
+Jani and her husband Steve reside in Salt Lake City with their three children – Nathan, Katie and Yuki (four-legged).